Alizée: Critical response

 In recent years, critics have commented upon the maturing of Alizée's image and style, and her being a growing artist full of "classy" sounds, and having a strong voice.
 They have observed how "Lolita", who had begun her career at the beginning of the new century, has transformed into a mature woman and accomplished singer throughout the years.

-Other ventures

-Philanthropy
+Charity work

 Alizée was involved in charity work through Les Enfoirés, a group of French celebrities who organise fundraising concerts every year.
 The proceeds from these concerts go to Les Restaurants du Coeur.
 The organisation, set up by French comedian Coluche, helps feed the poor.
 Alizée participated in these concerts in 2001, 2002 and from 2008 to 2013.

 In 2011, the singer participated in the Collectif Paris-Africa to fight against famine in Africa (similar to USA for Africa).
-She recorded the song Des ricochets along with 60 artists, for the compilation album Collectif Paris-Africa pour l'UNICEF.
+She recorded the song "Des ricochets" along with 60 artists for the compilation album Collectif Paris-Africa pour l'UNICEF.